jamesm-vt/cs109a_adni/docs/data_summary.md

 ## Data Missingness

-Due to the length of the study, the diversity of measures recorded, and the cost of the procedures involved, it is hardly surprising that much of the is data missing.
+Due to the length of the study, the diversity of measures recorded, and the cost of the procedures involved,it is hardly surprising that much of the is data missing.
 Roughly half of the measures are missing 50% or more of the observations (Figure 4).
 Unfortunately, missingness is so prevalent in the data set that dropping observations or features with missingness will leave us with nothing to model.
 Filling in missing values with some method of imputation is a critical.

 {:.center}
 <figure class="image">